goodbai-nlp/AMRBART/README.md

 ```
 bash eval_smatch.sh /path/to/gold-amr /path/to/predicted-amr
 ```
-For better results, you can postprocess the predicted AMRs using the BLINK tool.
+For better results, you can postprocess the predicted AMRs using the [BLINK](https://github.com/facebookresearch/BLINK) tool following [SPRING](https://github.com/SapienzaNLP/spring).

 For **AMR-to-text Generation**, run
 ```